Tripping Billies

 "Tripping Billies" is a song by the Dave Matthews Band, released as the fifth single from the album Crash.
 It peaked at #18 on the Billboard Modern Rock Tracks chart in June 1997.
 The original version of the song, which appeared on their independent release Remember Two Things, was featured on the soundtrack of the film White Man's Burden.
+It is also notable for being the first track that violinist Boyd Tinsley played with the group, as he had been invited to contribute to the demo before eventually becoming a full-time member.

-Singer-songwriter Jimmy Buffett has performed "Tripping Billies" at concerts on numerous occasions.
+Singer-songwriter Jimmy Buffett performed "Tripping Billies" at concerts on numerous occasions.